Where Can I Buy Tea Tree Oil?

 However, the easiest and safest way to use tea tree oil on your face is to buy a pre-blended, pre-mixed face wash.

-You can buy face washes and face products with tea tree oil from pharmacists and drugstores.
+You can buy our face washes and face products with tea tree oil from pharmacists and drugstores.

 Where can I buy tea tree oil suppositories?